oliveiraleo/LoRa-RSSI-Grabber/README.md

 - A BASH shell
 - The packets inside the files [pip-requirements.txt](./pip-requirements.txt) & [os-requirements.txt](./os-requirements.txt)**
 - An android GPS-enabled phone (see the subsection below)
-- A LoRa End Device (e.g. Multitech mDot)  <!-- TODO specify the device model here -->
+- A LoRa End Device (e.g. Multitech mDot-915)

 ** Each file contains the name of the package and the version required in order to run correctly

-TODO Finish this subsection

 ### Configuring the GPS receiver